MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Ordinary Differential Equations.
   - <details><summary>Digest</summary> Neural Controlled Differential Equations (Neural CDEs) are the continuous-time analogue of an RNN.
 However, as with RNNs, training can quickly become impractical for long time series.
 Here we use rough path theory to extend this formulation through application of a pre-existing mathematical tool from rough analysis - the log-ODE method - which allows us to take integration steps larger than the discretisation of the data, resulting in significantly faster training times, with retainment (and often even improvements) in model performance.

+- Optimizing Mode Connectivity via Neuron Alignment. [[paper]](https://arxiv.org/abs/2009.02439) [[code]](https://github.com/IBM/NeuronAlignment)
+  - N. Joseph Tatro, Pin-Yu Chen, Payel Das, Igor Melnyk, Prasanna Sattigeri, Rongjie Lai. *NeurIPS 2020*
+  - Key Word: Mode Connectivity; Neuron Alignment; Adversarial Training.
+  - <details><summary>Digest</summary> We propose a more general framework to investigate the effect of symmetry on landscape connectivity by accounting for the weight permutations of the networks being connected.
+To approximate the optimal permutation, we introduce an inexpensive heuristic referred to as neuron alignment.
+Neuron alignment promotes similarity between the distribution of intermediate activations of models along the curve.

 - How benign is benign overfitting? [[paper]](https://arxiv.org/abs/2007.04028)
   - Amartya Sanyal, Puneet K Dokania, Varun Kanade, Philip H.S.
 Torr. *ICLR 2021*
   - Key Word: Benign Overfitting; Adversarial Robustness.